A BRIEF HISTORY OF DENMARK

 By Tim Lambert

 The first humans in Denmark arrived about 10,000 BC after the end of the last Ice Age.
 The first Danes were Stone Age hunters and fishermen.
-However about 4,000 BC farming was introduced into Denmark.
+However, about 4,000 BC farming was introduced into Denmark.
 The earliest Danish farmers used stone tools and weapons.
-However about 1,800 BC bronze was introduced into Denmark.
-Danish craftsmen soon became expert at making goods from bronze.
+However, in about 1,800 BC bronze was introduced into Denmark.
+Danish craftsmen soon became experts at making goods from bronze.
 By 500 BC iron was introduced into Denmark.
 The Iron Age Danes had contact with the Romans.
-They sold Roman merchants slaves, furs, skins and amber in return for Mediterranean luxuries.
-Furthermore by about 200 AD the Danes had started to use Runes (a form of writing) for inscriptions.
+They sold Roman merchants slaves, furs, skins, and amber in return for Mediterranean luxuries.
+Furthermore, by about 200 AD, the Danes had started to use Runes (a form of writing) for inscriptions.

 After the fall of the Roman Empire in the West in the 5th century the Danes continued to trade with the eastern half of the Roman Empire, which became known as the Byzantine Empire.

 Like the rest of Europe Denmark suffered a terrible outbreak of plague in the 6th century, which killed a large part of the population.
 Despite this trade flourished and in the 8th century the first trading settlements in Denmark grew up at Hedeby and Ribe.

 In the 9th century Denmark was divided into different kingdoms.
 However, during the 10th century, it became one.